DravenLewis/infinitestrike-theia/README.md

   }
 ```

 ## Managing Headers

-You can manage request headers before the request has been sent, currently the ability to read response headers
+You can manage request headers before the request has been sent.
+Response Headers are Read-Only and changing them has no effect,
-is not available.
+they are also `undefined` prior to a request finishing.

 ```javascript
   window.onload = () => {